gradle/gradle/design-docs/tooling-api-test-execution.md

 TBD

+# Backlog

-## Story: Allow specification of tests to run via package, patterns, TestDiscriptor inclusion/exclusion
+- Allow specification of tests to run via package, patterns, TestDiscriptor inclusion/exclusion

-### API proposal

-* TestLauncher#withJvmTestPackages(String... packages)
-* TestLauncher#excludeJvmTestPackages(String...)
-* TestLauncher#excludeJvmTestMethods(String testClass, String... methods)
-* TestLauncher#excludeJvmTestClasses(String...)

-### Test Coverage

-* can execute
-	* all tests from specific package
- 	* tests from a multiple packages
-	* single test with regex include pattern
-	* single test with an exclude pattern"
-	* tests from specific package
-	* tests from a single package using package exclude
+- Improve behaviour when task no longer exists or no longer contains the requested test, but the test still exists (eg it has moved)